ap0calypse/whistle/README.md

 (you maybe need to replace 'packer' with your custom AUR-helper (yaourt, clyde, ...)

+Debian:

+    1. apt-get install git mplayer libncurses-ui-perl libmp3-info-perl libogg-vorbis-header-pureperl-perl libaudio-flac-header-perl libfile-mimeinfo-perl
+    2. clone the git repository: (git clone https://github.com/ap0calypse/whistle.git)
+    3. From here on, you have 2 options:
+        a. you either install the Perl-module for Ogg-Vorbis-Header via CPAN
+        b. you run the following command in the cloned repository to make whistle use the Ogg-Vorbis-Header-PurePerl module -> sed -i 's/Ogg::Vorbis::Header/Ogg::Vorbis::Header::PurePerl/g' whistle
+    4. run whistle and enjoy :)

 Slackware:

 Unfortunately, there is no prepackaged version of whistle for Slackware, but it can be installed following these steps (all listed packages are either needed by whistle or are dependencies of each other) :